OrdnaH/Heroes-of-Pymoli-Analysis/README.md

 ## Considerations

-* This is a challenging activitity for a number of reasons.
-For one, this activitity will require you to analyze thousands of records.
+* This is challenging for a number of reasons.
+For starters, it will require you to analyze thousands of records.
 Hacking through the data to look for obvious trends in Excel is just not a feasible option.
 The size of the data may seem daunting, but pandas will allow you to efficiently parse through it.

-* Second, this activitity will also challenge you by requiring you to learn on your feet.
-Don't fool yourself into thinking: "I need to study pandas more closely before diving in."
-Get the basic gist of the library and then _immediately_ get to work.
-When facing a daunting task, it's easy to think: "I'm just not ready to tackle it yet."
-But that's the surest way to never succeed.
-Learning to program requires one to constantly tinker, experiment, and learn on the fly.
-You are doing exactly the _right_ thing, if you find yourself constantly practicing Google-Fu and diving into documentation.
-There is just no way (or reason) to try and memorize it all.
-Online references are available for you to use when you need them.
-So use them!

-* Take each of these tasks one at a time.
-Begin your work, answering the basic questions: "How do I import the data?"
+* Begin by answering the basic questions: "How do I import the data?"
 "How do I convert the data into a DataFrame?"
-"How do I build the first table?"
-Don't get intimidated by the number of asks.
+"How do I build the table?"
+Don't get intimidated by the number of tasks.
 Many of them are repetitive in nature with just a few tweaks.
 Be persistent and creative!

-* Expect these exercises to take time!
-Don't get discouraged if you find yourself spending hours initially with little progress.
-Force yourself to deal with the discomfort of not knowing and forge ahead.
-Consider these hours an investment in your future!